CodeforSouth/lobbster/README.md

 * *Notice of Withdrawal of Lobbyist Registration*
   * Whenever a lobbyist withdraws as lobbyist for a principal, they must file a withdrawal notice.
 * *Amendments*
   * Amendments to these forms must be submitted whenever a change occurs to the information that has been filed.
-Whether the ammendments have a required format is unclear.
+Whether the amendments have a required format is unclear.

 Most of the forms require that the lobbyist sign a statement agreeing to some terms, or swearing under oath that the information on the form is correct.